The Russia Investigations: Big Implications For The New Supreme Court Justice

 Those arguments may not cut much ice with the Supreme Court in an extreme scenario, even one with two Trump appointees.
 Even the most sympathetic justice, as NPR's Nina Totenberg has written, likely believes in the long-standing principle that no person may be the judge of his own case.

-The vision of executive power that Trump and his lawyers have articulated is vast and, in some cases, novel — never tested with the Supreme Court or any other.
-Which is why the Kennedy vacancy has big implications not only for abortion, gun rights and the other big lightning-rod issues, but for the Russia investigation as well.
+The vision of executive power that Trump and his lawyers have articulated is vast and, in some cases, novel — and have never been tested with the Supreme Court.
+This is why the Kennedy vacancy has big implications not only for abortion, gun rights and the other big lightning-rod issues, but also for the Russia investigation.

-The justice that Trump nominates, and whom the Senate is expected to confirm this summer or fall, could be the one to cast the deciding vote.
+The justice whom Trump nominates and the Senate is expected to confirm this summer or fall could be the one to cast the deciding vote.